 Side effects of stimulants include elevated blood pressure and heart rates.
 They can also help alleviate respiratory issues.
 Long-term stimulant abuse can lead to paranoia, psychosis, and other strange or aggressive behaviors, even if only being used over a relatively short period.
 High doses of stimulants can cause an abnormal heartbeat and increase in body temperature.
 In extreme cases, stimulants can cause cardiac arrest or death.

-Why you should choose our Panama city beach Florida Prescription Drug rehab center
+Why you should choose our Panama city beach Fl Prescription Drug Rehab Facility

-Here at our Prescription Drug Rehab Center, we have helped many people addicted to prescription drugs overcome their addiction.
-We take a comprehensive and holistic approach in our prescription drug rehab center, including medical intervention and cognitive behavioral therapy as well as holistic services like experiential therapies.
+Here at our prescription drug rehab center in Panama City Beach, FL we have helped many people addicted to prescription drugs overcome their addiction.
+We take a comprehensive and holistic approach in our Panama City Beach, FL prescription drug rehab, including medical intervention and cognitive behavioral therapy as well as holistic services like experiential therapies.
 This approach has successfully helped prescription drug abusers go on to live happy, productive, and sober lives.
 After treatment, our coaching platform allows us to stay connected for a full year, ensuring long-term sobriety.